Carroll School of Management

 During freshman year, Carroll students should also complete the Writing Seminar and Literature Core requirements, the Mathematics Core, and Business Statistics (BZAN1135).
 These five courses, or their equivalent via Advanced Placement, and Excel for Business Analytics (BZAN1037) are indispensable in the first year.
 Note that there is no necessary sequence for the above-mentioned courses; they may be taken in any order, either semester, during the first year.

 What other courses should a freshman pursue?
 Students contemplating study abroad should be aware that some programs require a language proficiency and may want to consider taking a relevant language course(s).

-Freshmen should also consider enrolling in one of the University's hallmark programs, PULSE and Perspectives, which fulfill both the Philosophy and the Theology Core requirements.
+Freshmen should also consider enrolling in one of the University's hallmark programs, PULSE or Perspectives, which fulfill both the Philosophy and the Theology Core requirements.
 Perspectives, with the exception of one sophomore section, is restricted to freshmen; PULSE may be taken at any time except senior year.

 Other possibilities for freshman year include the History sequence, Principles of Economics (ECON1101) plus one other Social Science core class, and a pair of science courses.

 While the preceding remarks capture a range of possibilities, even greater possibilities await a student possessed of Advanced Placement, transfer, or International Baccalaureate credit.
 Such students should consult carefully with the Senior Associate Dean and their faculty orientation advisor in crafting a plan of study for first year.

 - ECON1101 Principles of Economics (freshman or sophomore)

 - BZAN1037 Excel for Business Analytics (1 credit, freshman)**